Saskatchewan: Sports

 Curling is the province's official sport and, historically, Saskatchewan has been one of the strongest curling provinces.
-Teams from Saskatchewan have won seven Canadian men's championships, five world men's championships, thirteen Canadian women's championships, and four world women's championships.
+Teams from Saskatchewan have won seven Canadian men's championships, five world men's championships, eleven Canadian women's championships, and four world women's championships.
 Notable curlers from Saskatchewan include Ernie Richardson, Joyce McKee, Vera Pezer, Rick Folk, Sandra Schmirler, and Ben Hebert.
 In a 2019 poll conducted by The Sports Network (TSN), experts ranked Schmirler's Saskatchewan team, which won the gold medal at the 1998 Olympics, as the greatest women's team in Canada's history.